rob0101/trader/README.md

 # trader
-Tools to help run automated trading of electricity from a Sigenergy home battery system, using TypQxQ's integration for Sig + Home Assistant + modbus
+Tools to help run automated trading of electricity from a Sigenergy home battery system, using TypQxQ's integration for Sig + Home Assistant + modbus.
-These tools are for customers of Amber Electric in Australia.

 The trader.yaml file contains all the helpers needed to configure how you want to buy/sell electricity with Amber.